linode/docs/docs/guides/platform/get-started/how-to-resell-linode-services/index.md

 ### What Payment Methods are Available?

 Automatic payments can be made with a credit card.
 All Linode accounts are required to have a credit card on file.
 Manual PayPal payments can also be made, so you can add credit to your Linode account with PayPal.
-For more information on Linode's billing, review the [Billing and Payments](/docs/guides/understanding-billing-and-payments/#payment-methods) guide.
+For more information on Linode's billing, review the [Payment Methods](/docs/products/platform/billing/guides/payment-methods/) guide.

 ### Does Linode Have a White-Label Interface?